Population model (evolutionary algorithm): Neighbourhood models or cellular evolutionary algorithms

 A commonly used structure for arranging the individuals of a population is a 2D toroidal grid, although the number of dimensions can be easily extended (to 3D) or reduced (to 1D, e.g. a ring, see the figure on the right).
-The neighborhood of a particular individual in the grid is defined in terms of the Manhattan distance from it to others in the population.
-In the basic algorithm, all the neighborhoods have the same size and identical shapes.
-The two most commonly used neighborhoods for two dimesional cEAs are L5 and C9, see the figure on the left.
+The neighbourhood of a particular individual in the grid is defined in terms of the Manhattan distance from it to others in the population.
+In the basic algorithm, all the neighbourhoods have the same size and identical shapes.
+The two most commonly used neighbourhoods for two-dimensional cEAs are L5 and C9, see the figure on the left.
 Here, L stands for Linear while C stands for Compact.
 Each deme represents a panmictic subpopulation within which mate selection and the acceptance of offspring takes place by replacing the parent.
 The rules for the acceptance of offspring are local in nature and based on the neighbourhood: for example, it can be specified that the best offspring must be better than the parent being replaced or, less strictly, only better than the worst individual in the deme.
 The first rule is elitist and creates a higher selective pressure than the second non-elitist rule.
 In elitist EAs, the best individual of a population always survives.
 In this respect, they deviate from the biological model.

 The overlap of the neighbourhoods causes a mostly slow spread of genetic information across the neighbourhood boundaries, hence the name diffusion model.
 A better offspring now needs more generations than in panmixy to spread in the population.
 This promotes the emergence of local niches and their local evolution, thus preserving genotypic diversity over a longer period of time.
 The result is a better and dynamic balance between breadth and depth search adapted to the search space during a run.
 Depth search takes place in the niches and breadth search in the niche boundaries and through the evolution of the different niches of the whole population.
-For the same neighborhood size, the spread of genetic information is larger for elongated figures like L9 than for a block like C9, and again significantly larger than for a ring.
-This means that ring neighborhoods are well suited for achieving high quality results, even if this requires comparatively long run times.
+For the same neighbourhood size, the spread of genetic information is larger for elongated figures like L9 than for a block like C9, and again significantly larger than for a ring.
+This means that ring neighbourhoods are well suited for achieving high quality results, even if this requires comparatively long run times.
 On the other hand, if one is primarily interested in fast and good, but possibly suboptimal results, 2D topologies are more suitable.